 - Do not leave children or pets unattended around your tree for long periods

 - Make sure that your tree is adequately hydrated.
 Dried-out trees are significantly more likely to catch fire, making them serious fire hazards.

 Contact a New York Premises Liability Attorney

 The holidays should be a time for celebration and happiness, not for tragedy and loss.
-If you or someone you know has suffered injury from fire caused by a negligent party, the experienced premises liability attorneys at Hach & Rose, LLP will be there to help you get justice and fair compensation if a negligent party caused a fire that harmed you.
+If you or someone you know has suffered injury from a fire caused by a negligent party, the experienced premises liability attorneys at Hach & Rose, LLP will help you get justice and fair compensation if negligent party caused a fire that harmed you.
 Call us today at (212) 779-0057 to schedule a free consultation.